BohdanStarunskyi/plantie/README.md

 # Plantie – Plant Watering Reminder API

-Plantie is a backend API for a plant watering reminder application.
+Plantie is a backend API for a plant watering reminder application built with clean architecture principles.
 It helps users manage their plants, set up watering reminders, and receive push notifications so they never forget to care for their green friends.

+**Latest Update**: Refactored to clean architecture with dependency injection, comprehensive testing, and interface-based design.

+---

+## Recent Architectural Improvements

+This project was recently refactored from a basic MVC pattern to a clean architecture with the following improvements:

+### What Changed
+- **Service Layer**: Extracted business logic from controllers into dedicated service layer
+- **Dependency Injection**: Controllers now depend on service interfaces rather than concrete implementations
+- **Interface Design**: Created service interfaces (`PlantServiceInterface`, `UserServiceInterface`, `ReminderServiceInterface`)
+- **DTO Pattern**: Implemented Data Transfer Objects for all API requests and responses
+- **Testing**: Added comprehensive unit tests with mock implementations
+- **Container**: Added dependency injection container for clean service management

+### Benefits
+- **Testability**: Interface-based design allows for easy mocking and unit testing
+- **Maintainability**: Clear separation of concerns between HTTP, business logic, and data layers
+- **Extensibility**: Easy to add new features or modify existing behavior
+- **Type Safety**: Strong typing with DTO validation ensures API contract integrity
+- **Code Quality**: Improved code organization and reduced coupling between components

 ---